Ratchet & Clank: Rift Apart: Sales

 In the United Kingdom, Ratchet & Clank: Rift Apart became the second biggest launch of the series behind the remake from 2016.
 Rift Apart also had the second biggest physical launch for a PlayStation 5 game behind another game developed by Insomniac, the launch title Spider-Man: Miles Morales.
 Sales in the United Kingdom continued to be strong in the second and third weeks of release as well.
-In Japan, Rift Apart was the third best-selling retail game during its first week of release, with 14,663 physical units being sold across the country.
+In Japan, Rift Apart was the third best-selling retail game during its first week of release behind Final Fantasy VII Remake Intergrade and Game Builder Garage, with 14,663 physical units being sold across the country.
 Rift Apart was also the best-selling video game in the United States during the month of its release.

 Ratchet & Clank: Rift Apart had sold over 1.1 million units by July 2021.
 In December 2023, Insomniac Games were the victims of a ransomware attack causing private data and information to be leaked publicly.
 Parts of these leaks revealed that in June 2020 Rift Apart was projected to sell 2.2 million units and generate $73 million in revenue on an $81 million budget.
 In the same leak it was revealed that over 2.7 million copies of the game were shipped (sell-in) and turned a profit with $145 million in net sales by February 2022.
 Further leaks revealed that Rift Apart had sold over 3.97 million units by its second calendar year (June 2023).